Medication and Recovery

 Being Kind to Ourselves

 My view is that a big part of recovery is being kind to ourselves.
 If we are on medication when we start the recovery process, then coming off too soon or too quickly can cause a flood of suppressed thoughts and feelings that can overwhelm us and traumatize us.
-I don’t think this is helpful, and can actually hinder our recovery.
+I don’t think this is helpful, and can possibly hinder our recovery.

-It is much better to accept being on medication and simply practice the method until we are ready to taper down on the dosage (we will know when).
+It is much better to accept being on medication and simply practice the method until we are ready to taper down on the dosage.
+We will know when.
 We should, of course, do this responsibly, and with the support and guidance of a medical doctor.